 Schedule: 7-9pm daily

-All user-defined rules are shown on the Rules Listing screen under Home → Firewalla → Rules.
+All user-defined rules are shown on the Rules screen under Home → Firewalla → Rules.
 Rules can be created as above, or when you use the control buttons on the device home screen, such as block/unblock all gaming sites, a rule will be automatically created and appear on the Rules list.

 Create a Rule

-To create a new rule, go to the Home screen -> Rules button -> Add Rule.
+To create a new rule, go to the Home screen → Firewalla → Rules → Add Rule.
 You'd need to specify the following:

 Action can be one of the following:

-However, Allow rules will not be able to overwrite family mode blocked sites and safe search feature.
+However, Allow rules do not override the Family mode blocked sites and Safe search features.